 hostssl all all 0.0.0.0/0 radius radiusserver=servername radiussecret=sharedsecret

 To limit the number of active concurrent sessions to your Greenplum Database system, you can configure the

 max_connections server configuration parameter.
 This is a local parameter, meaning that you must set it in the

-postgresql.conf file of the coordinator, the standby coordinator, and each segment instance (primary and mirror).
+postgresql.conf file of the master, the standby master, and each segment instance (primary and mirror).
 The value of

-max_connections on segments must be 5-10 times the value on the coordinator.
+max_connections on segments must be 5-10 times the value on the master.